 If you’re travelling for years, you’ll need to file taxes in Canada while you’re abroad.
 Establish a relationship with an accountant who can work with you remotely to file your taxes while you’re traveling.

-(For more information on how to file taxes from abroad, see How to Manage Finances While Travelling Long-Term).
+(For more information on how to file taxes from abroad, see Filing Taxes as a Digital Nomad: Everything You Need to Know).

 Planning Your Trip